oegedijk/explainerdashboard/README.md

 (assuming the file you defined the dashboard in was called `dashboard.py`).
 See also the [ExplainerDashboard section](https://explainerdashboard.readthedocs.io/en/latest/dashboards.html) and the [deployment section of the documentation](https://explainerdashboard.readthedocs.io/en/latest/deployment.html).

-It may take some time to calculate all the properties of the `Explainer` (especially shap interaction values).
-However all properties get calculated lazily, so they are only calculated when you call a plot or table that depends on them.
-To save startup time you can save the `Explainer` to disk with e.g. joblib and then load the `Explainer` with pre-calculated properties whenever you wish to start the dashboard.

 ## Deployed example: